hrishikeshtak/Faster-Map-Query-Resolution-using-Hadoop-based-Spark-Cluster/Hadoop-single-node-setup/README.md

 It will create the User **"hduser"** with the Password **"hadoop"**
-After Success of script, open browser and typr **http://localhost:50070/**
+After Success of script, open browser and type **http://localhost:50070/**